History 105 SAMPLE Syllabus(subject to minor changes)

 There will be two(2) papers assignments due in this class.
 The first assignment is a Guided Reading Assignment.
 The second assignment is an Independent Analytical Essay based on your choice of one of two novels (below).

 It is very important that students begin reading and thinking about these assignments well in advance of due dates.
-A reading guide for each book containing 10-15 analytical review questions is available on the course Black Board site.
+A reading guide for each book containing 8-12 analytical review questions is available on the course CANVAS site.
 Each student shall be given a personal assignment folder in which to answer / organize all discussion questions.

-In the case of the Guided Reading Assignment a 3 (three page) extended version of the answers to the analytical review questions is due one week after the discussion session
+In the case of the Guided Reading Assignment a 4-5 (four-to-five) page extended version of the answers to the analytical review questions is due one week after the discussion session

 In the case of the Independent Analytical Essay a 4-5 (four-to-five) page paper is due two and a half weeks after the discussion session (see important dates below).
-Your thesis statement is due ONE week after the discussion session during Thanksgiving break via Course Messages.
-I will respond to your email by the end of that week.
+Your thesis statement is due ONE week after the discussion session.

 The reading guide/questions and discussions will help you prepare for your papers as well as the exams.
 Answer the questions in a couple of sentences for each and make sure to note the page numbers on which to find the answers.
 Be ready to make additional notes while we discuss the reading in class.

 The Guided Reading Assignment will be on The Two Lives of Charlemagne .
-Extended version Due: in class Hard Copy (PDF @ MIDNIGHT on BLACK BOARD/Safe Assign)(30 points )
+PDF @ MIDNIGHT on CANVAS on due date (50 points )

 The Independent Analytical Essay will be on your choice of either :The Queen’s Vow (2a) OR The Memoirs of a Prague Executioner (2b)

 All exams will cover lectures and readings.
 Each exam will have two parts.
-Part I will be SHORT ANSWER /IDENTIFICATION questions and Part II will be a 2 or 3 essay questions based on the lectures, the textbook as well as the primary source readings.
+Part I will online multiple choice questions on CANVAS Part II will be be SHORT ANSWER /IDENTIFICATION and 1 or 2 essay questions based on the lectures, the textbook as well as the primary source readings.
 The Study Guide containing a list of all possible identifications and all possible essay questions will be made available ONE week before the exam.
-Both parts of the exam will be equally weighted (50/50).

 There will be NO MAKE-UPS except for students who made prior arrangements and or have valid excuses.
 It is the responsibility of the student to follow up on any missed exam and or assignment.

-I AM NOT RESPONSIBLE FOR TECHNICAL ISSUES WITH BLACK BOARD PLEASE CONTACT THE ACADEMIC TECHNOLOGIES RESOURCE CENTER (ATRC) https://www.palomar.edu/atrc/helpdesk
+I AM NOT RESPONSIBLE FOR TECHNICAL ISSUES WITH CANVAS PLEASE CONTACT THE ACADEMIC TECHNOLOGIES RESOURCE CENTER (ATRC) https://www.palomar.edu/atrc/helpdesk

 Attendance and Late Papers: